anantab/serverless-plugin-ifelse/README.md

 # Serverless Plugin IfElse
 While you can use serverless variables to define different values for your atrributes based on either stage or other properties, it sometimes is not as straightforward.

-For example, If you have a serverless project with 3 functions and you want to deploy all 3 functions in one region but only 2 of them in other region, then there is no easier way to exlude the third function based on region you are deploying.
+For example, If you have a serverless project with 3 functions and you want to deploy all 3 functions in one region but only 2 of them in other region, then there is no easier way to exclude the third function based on region you are deploying.

 Another use case that inspired me to write this plugin was, I wanted to use ```iamRoleStatements``` for all my Lambda functions in staging but use a pre-define ```role``` in production.
 You cannot have both attributes in serverless.yml file as serverless ignores ```iamRoleStatements``` if there is ```role``` attribute.